solvedDev/JSON-Editor/README.md

 This Editor is optimized towards editing Minecraft behavior files.
 It has auto-completion and the documentation built-in.

+## What's this magic dev-build?
+The dev-build branch currently stores the progress of the next major update: v1.5!

 ### Technologies used:
 - https://github.com/getify/JSON.minify
 - http://getbootstrap.com/